XiangPingJun/chat-robot/README.md

 screen -d -m python ai.py &> log.log
 ```

-> It will start talking every 4 minutes
+> It will start talking about every 4 minutes